Most direct entrants to the MRes or MPhil already have a first degree or an MA in Social Anthropology.

 This programme offers advanced-level training to students who normally already have an undergraduate or MA degree in Anthropology.

 Close supervision enables you to focus on your own research and helps tailor the generic training to the individual proposal being developed.

-The MRes is designed to serve as the first (training) year of a research degree (MPhil/PhD) for those starting MPhil/PhD studies at Goldsmiths, although it can also be taken as a stand-alone programme.
+The MRes provides you with a wide range of generic training in social science research methods, and in-depth training in anthropological methods and research issues.
+It is designed to serve as the first (training) year of a research degree (MPhil/PhD) for those starting MPhil/PhD studies at Goldsmiths, although it can also be taken as a stand-alone programme.

 Fees and funding